TakaSoap/microsoft-365-docs-pr.zh-CN/microsoft-365/admin/add-users/strong-password.md

     ```powershell
     Get-MsolUser | Set-MsolUser -StrongPasswordRequired $false

-3. You can turn of strong password requirements for specific users with this command:
+3. You can turn **OFF** strong password requirements for specific users with this command:

     ```powershell
     Set-MsolUser –UserPrincipalName –StrongPasswordRequired  $false